This page provides a comprehensive guide on how to contribute to the Wisdom project.

 - Build system: Ninja (recommended)

-- Presets: Use CMake presets for consistent builds
+- Presets: Use CMake presets for consistent builds, there are a lot of them, so check

 Compiler Requirements